Home » Weaverbird: Spirit of Colombia

 Transfer to the airport for a flight to Neiva (1 hour), then there’s a pleasant 4 hour drive past coffee plantations and undulating green hills to San Agustín.
 This pretty little town is your base for the next 3 nights, and has a smattering of attractive colonial houses and churches, cobbled streets and shady plazas.

-Today there is a full day excursion to the archaeological park, about 3km from the town.
+Today there is an excursion to the archaeological park, about 3km from the town.
 Here more than 100 statues, some of which are thought to date back to 3,300BC, stand amid the forested countryside.
 Alongside them are circular burial houses, only about a third of which have been excavated, into which human sacrifices and offerings to the gods were made.

 Little is known about the culture which produced these stone figures, but it is an impressive site in beautiful countryside and there are hiking opportunities into the surrounding area, including to the Fuente de Lavapatas, where stream water runs through channels carved into the stone.

-An optional day trip takes you by Jeep through sugar plantations and up and down steep gorges to the Magdalena Canyon.
+A day trip takes you by through sugar plantations and up and down steep gorges to the Magdalena Canyon.
 Here you can see huge figures carved into rocks midway up the canyon wall, with the river crashing below, and some free-standing stones sculpted into rudimentary animal shapes.

 It's a beautiful and varied road through rugged hills which first climbs and then descends through cattle pastures and crinkled bright green hills to the university town of Popayán (4-5hrs).
 Popayán is a stately colonial town which has maintained its character in spite of devastating earthquakes.
 For many years during the troubles the city was off limits; now it is safe but still relatively undiscovered by tourists, a pleasant change from many popular, equally exquisite Spanish cities in Latin America and a fantastic place to spend the night.